LeaderPortfolio

 Founded Film Manufacturers Inc.

-Founded her independent film and television production company, which has produced many internationally acclaimed productions.
+Launched her independent film and television production company.

 Philanthropic Impact